How to Host a Cookie Decorating Party

 We respect your privacy.
 Unsubscribe at any time.

-Cookies that are fantastic for sharing at a cookie exchange or a decorating party: Potato Chip CookiesChocolate Gingerbread BiscottiPeppermint Chocolate Crinkle CookiesVanilla Bean Shortbread Cookies
+Cookies that are fantastic to share at a cookie exchange or a decorating party: Potato Chip CookiesChocolate Gingerbread BiscottiPeppermint Chocolate Crinkle CookiesVanilla Bean Shortbread Cookies

 Need some more cookie inspiration, but don’t know where to begin?
 Check out my Christmas recipe index, where you will find some of my favorite recipes for the season, including a ton of dessert ideas and other treats!